 Building out our ESG governance systems, we conducted a materiality assessment in 2020 to identify key sustainability topics important to both our Stakeholders and our business.
+In 2022, we reviewed our materiality assessment and continued with the same initial focus.
 Aligning to GRI guidance, our process followed a three-phased approach: